nyergler/effective-django/tutorial/views.rst

 We'll start with a view that presents a list of contacts in the database.

 The basic view implementation is shockingly brief.
+We can write the view in just a few lines in the ``views.py`` file in our ``contacts`` application.

 .. literalinclude:: /src/contacts/views.py
    :language: python